Health System Pharmacy Administration Masters Program

 - Participate in pharmacy department committees.

-- Attend classes online 2 nights a week
+- Attend classes 2 nights a week (both online and live on campus classes).

 The PGY2 year is dedicated to developing managers and leaders in all practices of health-system pharmacy.
 PGY2s will participate in departmental operations at every level.
 They will be afforded the opportunity leverage their clinical skills gained during the PGY1 year to be effective leaders in pharmacy practice, education, and research.
 Preceptors will help the resident develop their vision for the practice of pharmacy, learn about interdepartmental conflict and team-building, hiring for excellence, and many other opportunities based on the learners interests.